UPACM/algolympics-site/src/2024/data/mechanics.md

 # Contest Environment

-The programming languages for the Online Final Round will be restricted to the following languages:
+The programming languages for the In-Person Final Round will be restricted to the following languages:

 - Java (OpenJDK "11.0.4")
   - `javac {filename}`